junwatu/clothes-recommendation/blog/README.md

 ### 4. Run the App Docker

 Before running the dockerize app, you need to setup a few enviroment keys.
-You can copy these keys from the `.env.example` file.
+You can copy these keys from the `.env.example` file or create an `.env` file and fill with these keys:

-Create an `.env` file:

 ```shell
 OPENAI_API_KEY=